iammrallblue/csci_notes/Python_Django_MySQL/DjangoNotes.md

 ### Import requirements.txt for a Django project

-- `requirements.txt`, to install all 3rd-party packages
+- `requirements.txt`, to install all 3rd-party packages by using `Terminal` inside of the PyCharm

 ```sh
   pip install -r requirements.txt